alexovidiupopa/cryptography/gcd/gcd.md

 ~~~~~

 To change the tests, simply change the strings you want in the tests array.<br>
-To change the used method, comment out the current one (gcd_subtract) uncomment the preferred one.
+To change the used method, comment out the current one (gcd euclidean) and uncomment the preferred one.<br>

 ~~~~~{.python}
 <<*>>=
 <<BigInteger>>